Varnishing Process for the 16-1/2″ five-string Viola:

 I sent pictures to a violist friend, and her immediate response was “A 14” Tertis!
 Bet that would have made the old boy mad!”

-I had heard of Lionel Tertis, and his famous contribution to the viola world…but had never seen one of his instruments.
+I had heard of Lionel Tertis, and his famous contribution to the viola world…but had never actually seen one of his instruments.
 So I looked up photos on the internet, and, to my surprise, it really doeslook like my little fiddle!
-So, I inadvertently retraced the steps of Mr. Tertis, and produced a fairly powerful little five-string “Tertis-style” 14″ viola!
+So, I inadvertently retraced the steps of Mr. Tertis, and produced a fairly powerful little “Tertis-style” 14″ five-string viola!
 He, of course, was on the other end of the spectrum, trying to achieve a very large, but still playable, viola.
 (My apologies to the Maestro!
 I wasn’t being deliberately irreverent!)

 Here are some photos: